Marine protists: Diatoms

 Diatoms are photosynthetic unicellular algae populating the oceans and other waters around the globe.
 They form a (disputed) phylum containing about 100,000 recognised species.
-Diatoms generate about 20 percent of all oxygen produced on the planet each year, and take in over 6.7 billion metric tons of silicon each year from the waters in which they live.
+Diatoms generate about 20 per cent of all oxygen produced on the planet each year, and take in over 6.7 billion metric tons of silicon each year from the waters in which they live.
 They produce 25–45% of the total primary production of organic material in the oceans, owing to their prevalence in open-ocean regions when total phytoplankton biomass is maximal.

 Diatoms are enclosed in protective silica (glass) shells called frustules.
 They are classified by the shape of these glass cages in which they live, and which they build as they grow.
 Each frustule is made from two interlocking parts covered with tiny holes through which the diatom exchanges nutrients and wastes.
 Dead diatoms drift to the ocean floor where, over millions of years, the remains of their frustules can build up as much as half a mile deep.
 Diatoms have relatively high sinking speeds compared with other phytoplankton groups, and they account for about 40% of particulate carbon exported to ocean depths.

 Physically driven seasonal enrichments in surface nutrients favour diatom blooms.
 Anthropogenic climate change will directly affect these seasonal cycles, changing the timing of blooms and diminishing their biomass, which will reduce primary production and CO2 uptake.
 Remote sensing data suggests there was a global decline of diatoms between 1998 and 2012, particularly in the North Pacific, associated with shallowing of the surface mixed layer and lower nutrient concentrations.